jtrauer/epi_model_r/README.md

 created in EpiModel without the need for the repetitive code or the use of loops.

-The general approach to using the model objects is described below, but the details of how individual arguments should formatted, etc. is provided in the docstrings to each method of the model object(s).
+The general approach to using the model objects is described below, but the details of how individual arguments should be formatted, etc. is provided in the docstrings to each method of the model object(s).
 The attributes of the classes are described in single docstrings at the start of these class definitions.

 # Workflow of model creation